Volumes Manager Command

 The Materials tab of the Volumes Manager looks as follows

-There is currently no user interaction in this tab.
+There is currently no user interaction in this tab, it is for information only.

 Boundaries Tab

 The command introduces the concept of Boundaries and Boundary Collections.
 A Boundary can be a single closed polygon (2D or 3D) that creates an area within which the volumes will be computed.
 A Boundary Collection is a set of boundaries that all contain the same material that are defined as a single entity in the Boundary Manager.
-All Boundary areas will be reported whether or not they are a single line boundary or a collection of boundaries.
+Once defined and selected in a volume calculation, each individual boundary area will be reported, whether it is defined as a single line boundary or a collection of boundaries.

 To keep the boundary list concise, we recommend that where a number of boundaries in a specific location or on a specific project have the same material assigned to them, that they are created as a Boundary Collection vs individual boundaries.